-O-Plan version 2.x runs as a single invocation of Lisp as a single Unix process.
+O-Plan version 3.1 runs as a single invocation of Lisp as a single Unix process.
 Version 1 ran as several separate invocations of Lisp which communicated via sockets.
-Consequently, version 2.x is sometimes referred to as the "single-process" version.
+Consequently, later versions are sometimes referred to as the "single-process" version.
 This has lower communication overheads and is easier to manage, but the appearance of independent operation is sometimes less complete.